rorycsmith/rorycsmith.github.io/README.md

-## Welcome to the homepage of Rory Smith
+Welcome to the homepage of Rory Smith
 My email address is **rwordsmith@proton.me**
 For a look at my Resume [click here](https://docs.google.com/document/d/11qXXto9QkpGpCJ3JiBKGsioydAZwAtfTezqasg4i000/edit?usp=drive_link)
+#### Favorite quote:
+"Never attribute to malice that which can be adequately explained by stupidity.
+Never underestimate the power of human stupidity."
+-- Robert Heinlein
 ## Summary of Resume
 ### WORK EXPERIENCE
 #### RwordSmith – Online business